Celebrity chef Levi Roots to launch country’s biggest ever BBQ, as part of Thank You Day

 28 May 2021

-Levi Roots is today launching a plan for the nation’s biggest ever BBQ on the 4th of July, as part of national Thank You Day with NCS (National Citizen Service) and the Scouts.
+Levi Roots is launching a plan for the nation’s biggest-ever BBQ, as part of National Thank You Day with NCS and the Scouts.
+Read more about his plans.

 Launching his plan for what he is calling ‘BB-Thank-Q’ Levi said: